att-innovate/charmander-experiment-nessy/README.md

 This command builds and creates and deploys Docker images for nessy.
 This process will take some time the first time you run it.

+#### You can run a nessy_script which will automatically set up everything and  includes some normalloads and one DDos attack to the DNS server

+    ./experiments/nessy/bin/nessy_script

+Alternatively, you can run every step manuelly

 #### Start Vector and Analytics-Stack